-With its sophisticated cuisine, fabulous history that dates back to the Roman times and unbeatable charm shared between dramatic mountain peaks, gentle rolling hills and miles of stunning coastline, Catalonia could easily be considered one of the most attractive and varied regions of Spain.
+With its sophisticated cuisine, fabulous history that dates back to the Roman times, and unbeatable charm shared between dramatic mountain peaks, gentle rolling hills, and miles of stunning coastline, Catalonia could easily be considered one of the most attractive and varied regions of Spain.

-Fairytale-like houses carved in stone, chic restaurants, old-fashioned little squares and stunning medieval remains make from Peratallada a gem of a spot in Baix Emporada county of Catalonia.
-Apparently a small removed hamlet, Peratallada complements Spain’s list of historic–artistic monuments ever since 1975.
-Along its narrow streets you’ll find an exquisite selection of boutique hotels, al fresco dinning venues and art galleries, all shrouded in a charming rustic feel.
+Fairytale-like houses carved in stone, chic restaurants, old-fashioned little squares, and stunning medieval remains make Peratallada a gem of a place in Baix Emporada county of Catalonia.
+Apparently a small, isolated hamlet, Peratallada complements Spain’s list of historic–artistic monuments ever since 1975.
+Along its narrow streets you’ll find an exquisite selection of boutique hotels, al fresco dining venues, and art galleries, all shrouded in a charming rustic feel.

-Stroll along the medieval streets, try some local cheeses and sausages in one of the idiosyncratic shops dotted along the way, explore the impressive remains of Rupic Castle and the many beautiful churches in the area and certainly go to discover the outstanding natural surroundings filled with unusual rock formations, rivers, waterfalls, wild flowers and majestic eagles vanishing into the boundless blue.
+Stroll along the medieval streets, try some local cheeses and sausages in one of the idiosyncratic shops dotted along the way, explore the impressive remains of Rupic Castle and the many beautiful churches in the area, and certainly go to discover the outstanding natural surroundings filled with unusual rock formations, rivers, waterfalls, wildflowers, and majestic eagles vanishing into the boundless blue.

 It’s tiny and extremely quiet, but it offers plenty of sightseeing and adventure opportunities.
-Moreover, Santa Pau is known as a gastronomic gem, its fine restaurants based on fresh local produce being equally seductive as its main attractions – the 15th century Gothic church, the arcaded Plaça de la Arqueria or the timeless cobbled alleys that never fail to impress.
+Santa Pau is also known as a culinary heaven, its fine restaurants based on fresh local produce being equally seductive as its main attractions – the 15th century Gothic church, the arcaded Plaça de la Arqueria, or the timeless cobbled alleys that never fail to impress.